 We never see the horse races, just people watching them.
 We do see results slowly being posted, in a scene towards the film's end.
 The races anticipate the horse-borne tournament of the knights in Lancelot du lac.
 The results of the tournaments are also displayed in that film.
 Both the races and the tournament have a ritualistic quality.

 Both the pinball games, and the airplane ride we see reflected in the window behind the hero, anticipate the bumper car sequence in Mouchette.
 The pinball gets ricocheted off the bumpers, like the much bigger cars in the later film.
-Their is also the tiny bumper to bumper car connection at the end of Les Dames du Bois de Boulogne.
+There is also the tiny bumper to bumper car connection at the end of Les Dames du Bois de Boulogne.

 Pickpocket takes place in an intellectuals' Paris.
 Poor, young members of the intelligentsia, like the hero, live in tiny, dismal rooms, but spend most of their time in cafes or Paris streets with their friends.
 The subway and free amusements such as racetracks also form a big element in their lives.
 This is exactly the milieu of many of Godard's 1960's films, as Richard Roud discusses in depth in his book on Godard.